How to manage hematophobia and menstruation?

 • Psychoanalysis takes into account the link between our fears, our experiences, our personality and our unconscious thoughts;

 Several symptoms are characteristic of blood phobia.
 Avoidance behaviors, i.e. stopping oneself from doing certain activities or going to certain places for fear of being confronted with blood, are very characteristic of hematophobia.
 Anxiety attacks and panic attacks are symptoms of a phobia.
 Here's a list of more specific symptoms characteristic of an anxious reaction to the sight of blood.
-They include :
+These include :

 • shortness of breath ;

-• stomach ache;
+• stomach ache ;

-• Nausea and/or vomiting;
+• nausea and/or vomiting;

 • tachycardia, or a drop in heart rate;